For Better, for Worse… 6 Types of Marriage

 However, marriages tend to develop in a particular direction over time.

-When you consider the dynamics that most typically mark your marriage, you’ll find that it likely falls into one of the above six categories.
+When you consider the dynamics that most typically mark your marriage, you’ll find it likely falls into one of the above six categories.

 For some couples, exploring the dynamics of their marriage with a trusted professional counsellor, pastor, or therapist goes a long way to developing and deepening the strength of their bond.

-Every couple struggles and I mean literally every couple.
+Every couple struggles, and I mean literally every couple.

 You don’t need to navigate this relationship alone, so reach out for help.